0xbrett8571/certora/Categorizing_Properties.md

 This property makes sure that no assets are disappearing or being created out of nowhere (unintentionally).
 We often call this property solvency.

+## DEMONSTRATING REAL IMPACT

 Demonstrating real impact — theft, freezing funds, governance takeover, etc. A "promise" is a statement about the protocol that must always be true for it to be secure.
 If we can prove it's false, we've found an impactful vulnerability, because we're not hunting for a bug, we're hunting for an impact that break the contract critical promise.

 We're no longer hunting for a mistake in the code; you are hunting for a flaw in the logic.
 The code can be 100% correct by itself, but the system it creates is exploitable.

-The impacts we care about are:
+The impacts we care about include:

+- Direct theft of funds
 - Manipulation of governance voting result deviating from voted outcome and resulting in a direct change from intended effect of original results
 - Direct theft of any user funds, whether at-rest or in-motion, other than unclaimed yield
 - Permanent freezing of funds